Big Apple Circus: 1990s

 In 1991, the circus appeared in a special from HBO, commemorating its 15th anniversary.

-By 1996, there was increased interest in Big Apple Circus and its performers in cities outside the New York/New England area.
-This popularity was in part due to the circus' exposure in the Woody Allen film.
-In 1996, BAC traveled to both Chicago and Columbus, Ohio.
+In 1996, Big Apple Circus traveled to both Chicago and Columbus, Ohio.
 Michael Christensen received two more awards, including one named after Red Skelton.

 In 1991, Big Apple Circus' performers participated in a collaboration between American and Russian circus performers.

 In 1993, the circus set a new attendance record.
 A new tent was purchased, and Michael Christensen was given a Parenting Achievement award by Parents magazine, to recognize his work with Clown Care.
 That same year, an incident occurred when one of the performing horses became entangled in another's reins, and an audience member severed the reins with a Swiss Army knife.

 Gary Dunning became the Big Circus' executive director in 1994.
 Also, the coffee brand Chock full o'Nuts began sponsoring the circus.

 Peter T. Grauer became the circus' Chairman in 1995, replacing Patricia Rosenwald.

 In 1996, the circus' Art in Education program began to work in different grade schools.
 Clown Care continued to develop, opening chapters in Washington, D.C., and in Connecticut.

 1997 saw new attendance records set, as an estimated 170,000 people went to see the circus' "Medicine Show" production over a total of 114 New York City performances.
 Furthermore, Clown Care completed 150,000 hospital visits in one year for the first time in the program's history.